BIRDSgroup/CausalFlux/Our CF framework/README.md

 # A walk-through of our CF framework

 ## Introduction
-This file will provide a walk-through of our CF framework.
-The inputs are same for the CF-S and CF-MTR versions.
+This file will provide a walk-through of our CF framework

 ## Calling the function:
 Keep the working directory (curr_dir) to the path containing the matlab scripts and R code.